balderdashy/sails-docs/anatomy/myApp.md

 # myApp/package.json
 ### Purpose
-This is a standard configuration file for <a href="https://npmjs.org/doc/json.html"> NPM (node package manager) </a>.
+This is a standard configuration file for [NPM](https://npmjs.org/doc/json.html).
 Among other things, this file contains the name and version of all of the Node Modules that your app depends on to run.
 You can change this manually but be careful to adhere to their rules or things might break.

 ### More Info
-> Check out <a href="http://package.json.nodejitsu.com"> this awesome interactive guide by NodeJitsu </a> explaining package.json
+> Check out [this awesome interactive guide by Nodejitsu](http://package.json.nodejitsu.com) explaining package.json

 # myApp/README.md
 ### Purpose
-If you want to create a <a href="http://en.wikipedia.org/wiki/README"> README file </a> for your app, this is a good place to put it.
+If you want to create a [README file](http://en.wikipedia.org/wiki/README) for your app, this is a good place to put it.
 If you host your app on Github, the contents of this file will be displayed at the bottom of the Github repo page.

-### More Info